WitherOrNot/cbs-docs/CBSInternals.md

 The following operations occur after both staging and installation.

 If any operations are marked as pending, meaning they must be completed in a future session, the list of pending operations is written to `\Windows\WinSxS\pending.xml`.
-If any errors are raised during driver installation or operations on critical components, the value `Unserviceable` is set in `SOFTWARE\Microsoft\Windows\Component Based Servicing`.
+If any errors are raised during driver installation or operations on critical components, the value `Unserviceable` is set in `SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing`.
 This causes future sessions to immediately exit with an error upon attempting servicing operations.

-Finally, packages are committed to the package store by copying the package manifests and catalogs to `\Windows\servicing\Packages`, and the keys under `SOFTWARE\Microsoft\Windows\Component Based Servicing` are updated as follows:
+Finally, packages are committed to the package store by copying the package manifests and catalogs to `\Windows\servicing\Packages`, and the keys under `SOFTWARE\Microsoft\Windows\CurrentVersion\Component Based Servicing` are updated as follows:

  - `Packages`, a key named for each package's identity string is created.
 If the package is a dependency of another package, the depending packages are listed as values in the sub-key `Owners`
  - `PackageIndex`, a key named as the package's identity string is created, except the version is set to `0.0.0.0`.
 A value is created under this key with the identity string of the latest version of the package